 I was steeped in world culture from an early age.
 Growing up in Europe and Latin America have had a profound impact on my work as an artist, educator, mentor and parent.
 Surviving cancer, overcoming obesity, single parenting, and then losing my beloved 13-year-old son to brain cancer in 2008, have taught me many lessons in courage, empowerment and integrity.
 I live with mobility and CPTSD disabilities made easier with my amazing Assistance/Service dog Flat Stanley, who accompanies me everywhere I travel.

-My career as a director, performer, visual artist, writer, Life Skills mentor and educator has spanned more than 25 years.
+My career as a director, performer, visual artist, writer, Life Skills mentor, counselor and educator has spanned more than 25 years.
 I am a graduate of the National Theatre Conservatory's MFA program, studied at the Art Institute of Boston, and have served on the boards of Expressive Arts Collaborative, Outward Spiral Theatre, The North of Boston Arts Center, as well as on the Parent Advisory Board of the University of Minnesota Amplatz Children's Hospital, and Parenting 2.0.

-In addition to my theatrical & music career, I have worked for many years as an independent arts educator, mentor, and creative education consultant in both public and private schools, and also served for many years as a teacher and administrator in two Waldorf schools.
+In addition to my theatrical & music career, I have worked for many years as an independent arts educator, mentor, counselor and creative education consultant in both public and private schools, and also served for many years as a teacher and administrator in two Waldorf schools.
 I use many of the same principles in my theatre work with children today.

 In August, 2009, I moved from Minnesota to Cape Ann, MA to begin a new life.
 There, in historic Gloucester, I founded The Folklore Theatre Company in 2011.
 We produced 40 original inter-generational productions based on local stories, along with outstanding arts and cultural programs for youth year-round.

 In 2014, I partnered with the United Nations Development Programme in Suva, Fiji, to develop a workshop in creative activism, called Talanoa Mada/Stories to Tell, using folklore as a vehicle for youth empowerment and as a vehicle toward positive change.
 I maintain an ongoing mentoring relationship with the group to this day.

-I am an ambassador for The Global Presence, the educational wing of Parenting 2.0, an organization that focuses on Life Skills education worldwide, and a board member of Parenting 2.0 as Director of Documentaries & Film Festivals.
+I am an ambassador for The Global Presence, the educational wing of Parenting 2.0, an organization that focuses on Life Skills education worldwide.